easolhq/easolhq.github.io/docs/reference/objects/product/extra.md

 grand_parent: Objects
 ---

-When using an `extra` object you have access to the following attributes.
+When using an `Extra` object you have access to the following attributes.

 # extra.address